 You want to make sure after every 2-3 orders, you try to re-negotiate payment terms.

-Of course, don’t loose suppliers negotiating too hard but don’t loose negotiating opportunities being too soft.
+Of course, don’t lose suppliers negotiating too hard but don’t lose negotiating opportunities being too soft.
 You have to be firm but always respectful.

 Concluding with Some Pro Tips

 So to conclude, you want to make sure you follow these 5 simple steps and you’re good to go!

 Another pro tip is that you can negotiate to break up the payment.
 There are general standards in China for accepting 30% pre-payment or down payment and 70% upon completion of the product.